thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 frequency of occurrence, intensity, and duration in a thirty-year period of GHI observations at Thessaloniki, Greece.
-We used modeled clear sky irradiance as a baseline to identify cloud enhancements and we determined long term trends of the above mentioned metrics, their climatology and some general characteristics.
+We used modeled clear sky irradiance as a baseline to identify cloud enhancements and we determined long-term trends of the above mentioned metrics, their climatology and some general characteristics.
 To our knowledge there are no other studies that provide trends from such long dataset.